West Burlington Independent School District: West Burlington Arnold Jr./Sr. High School

 West Burlington Arnold Jr./Sr. High School (formerly West Burlington High School & West Burlington Arnold High School) was built in three phases, the first beginning in 1966, and was finished in 1969.
 In 1972 the school was renamed in honor of Walter E. Arnold, a teacher in the district since 1931, and the Superintendent from 1957 until his death -inside school walls- in 1971.
 In 1997 a major renovation project was done at the school.
 The high school gym had the stage removed and a concession stand was put in facing the cafeteria.
 The Junior High wing was also added.
 This added nine classrooms, renovated the library, added a computer lab, added another gym, and added a 399-seat auditorium.
 The front office was also remodeled during this project.
 Another addition to the building began in the Fall of 2010 that added eight more classrooms.

 Athletics

-The Falcons compete in the Southeast Iowa Superconference in the following sports:
+The Falcons compete in the Southeast Iowa Superconference (South Division), in the following sports: